 Join Dr. Hanson to explore seven practices of awakening and what could be happening in the brain as we engage them – with a focus on resilient love and happiness in everyday life.
 These practices are for everyone, and no background in neuroscience or meditation is needed.
 There will be time for discussion and some experiential practice.

 This special benefit event celebrates the release Rick’s newest book: Neurodharma: New Science, Ancient Wisdom and Seven Practices of the Highest Happiness.
-Proceeds from this benefit event will support the Cambridge Insight Meditation Center (CIMC) and the Institute for Mindfulness and Psychotherapy (IMP).
+Proceeds from this benefit event will support the Cambridge Insight Meditation Center (CIMC) and the Institute for Meditation and Psychotherapy (IMP).
 The “Member Rate” is available for both CIMC and IMP members.